jvhbv/fire-red-rng-calculator/README.md

 Press enter to continue.
 ```

-In-application screenshot showing off the `int.TryParse` `while` loop successfully avoiding exceptions on both the initial seed input and number of times to repeat input then going on to work like normal:
+In-application screenshot showing off the `int.TryParse` `while` loop successfully avoiding exceptions on both the initial seed input and number of times to repeat input then going on to work like normal (screencap taken before the save option was implemented):

 ![](https://raw.githubusercontent.com/jvhbv/fire-red-rng-calculator/master/inProgram.PNG)